s6ruby/programming-crypto-contracts/README.md

 > Rule 1
 >
 > You can lend the government money - they promise to pay it back +10% interest.
-> Minimum contribution is 1 Ether.
+> Minimum contribution is 1 ETH.
 >
 > Rule 2
 >